cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

 With the previous code, you might have noticed that the agent will play exactly the same action given the same set of observations, this is because the weights of the model are fixed.
 However, especially at the beginning of the training process we want the agent to _experience_ a variety of situations.
 We address this issue by introducing a decaying exploration rate _epsilon_.

-First we will define as global variables, the parameters for this epsilon value: its minimum value, its maximum and initial value and its decay per tick.
+First we will define the parameters for this epsilon value as global variables: its minimum value, its maximum and initial value and its decay per tick.
 We also define as a global variable the current value of epsilon.
 You can add the following after the imports in `dqn_agent/main.py`.

 ```python
 epsilon_min = 0.05